 2. Take teachers’ professional experiences into consideration.

-Your team is likely made up of teachers with diverse professional backgrounds in terms of their tenure in teaching, past professional development experiences, and comfortability with new technologies.
+Your team is likely made up of teachers with diverse professional backgrounds in terms of their tenure in teaching.
+Also past professional development experiences, and comfortability with new technologies.
 Although some training topics may be relevant to your entire faculty, some parts of your PD program should be differentiated based on teachers’ individual knowledge and skills.

 Before assigning online PD, school leaders should have teachers complete a pre-assessment to measure their abilities with virtual learning technology.
 One tool you may like to use is the Massachusetts Technology Self-Assessment Tool.